ilia92/homes_mining/home_univ/pho/Readme.txt

    Vega, 4 - Radeon VII, Navi; default: 0)

 -tmax <n>
-   Set fan control max temperature (0 for default)
+   Set fan control max temperature (0 for default).
+If this feature is not supported by the driver, "-ttli" is set to the same temperature instead

 -powlim <n>
    Set GPU power limit in % (from -75 to 75, 0 for default)